 Learn Basic Spanish

 If you plan to travel to Mesoamerica or engage with primary sources, learning basic Spanish can be immensely helpful.
-Spanish is the primary language spoken in many regions where Mayan and Aztec sites are located, and it can facilitate communication with local guides, researchers, and communities.
+Spanish is the primary language spoken in many regions where Mayan and Aztec sites are located, and it can allow communication with local guides, researchers, and communities.

 FAQ